mss423/mss423.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a *PhD student in Applied Mathematics at the University of Maryland*, working with [Professor MohammadTaghi Hajiaghayi](http://www.cs.umd.edu/~hajiagha/).
 I am mainly interested in approximate algorithms, auction / mechanism design, and game theoretic problems.
-As of May 2022, I am a visiting researcher at [Bell Labs](https://www.bell-labs.com/#gref) working under the advisement of [Dr. Matthew Andrews](https://www.bell-labs.com/about/researcher-profiles/matthewandrews/) on problems relating to reinforcement learning, computer vision and modeling.

 I did my *undergraduate studies in Mathematics with minors in Biological and Cognitive Sciences at Cornell University*.
 Between my undergraduate and graduate schooling, I worked as a post-graduate *research associate at Yale University's School of Medicine* in the field of computational neuroscience with [Dr. Hal Blumenfeld](https://medicine.yale.edu/profile/hal_blumenfeld/).
 My research focused on the applications of machine learning and data science approaches to EEG and fMRI in an effort to better understand and treat absence epilepsy.

+--

+**August 29th, 2022:** Awarded Nokia Bell Labs' Outstanding Innovation Award for my summer research in the Modeling & Optimization group.
+We look forward to publishing this work in the near future!

 ---